 There are so many routes on the Kumano Kodo to choose from it will be hard to narrow down which ones you prefer.
 A few of the main ones are the Nakahechi Main Route, Dainichi-goe, Akagi-goe, Kogumotori-goe, and Ogumotori-goe.

 The best thing I can advise you to do is to pick up a brochure and map from the visitor centers in Tanabe and Shingu to help make these decisions.
-You’ll want to look at how many days you have available to do this pilgrimage and your budget for accommodation/food/camping when making plans.
+When making plans, you’ll want to look at how many days you have available to do this pilgrimage and your budget for accommodation/food/camping.

 Most consider a full trek to start in Tanabe and end in Kii-Katsuura with about five to six days of time complete the trek.
-This gives time for a night to start and end without any ridiculous long days of hiking.
+This gives time for a night to start and end without ridiculous long hiking days.

-Furthermore, since there is no set route, no start, and no end, there is no right or wrong way to enjoy the Kumano Kodo.
+Furthermore, since there is no set route, start, or end, there is no right or wrong way to enjoy the Kumano Kodo.
 However, most would agree that a visit to one of the three grand shrines on the trail is necessary.
 The three grand shrines are named the Kumano Sanzan, and they are Kumano Hongu Taisha, Kumano Hayatama Taisha, and Kumano Nachi Taisha.

 We saw all ages hiking the Kumano Kodo.
 I would say if you are between 10-90 years old, you’ll have a fantastic time hiking these trails in Japan.
 Of course, there are more challenging parts and steep inclines and descents, but anyone in reasonable shape should be able to enjoy sections of this spectacular pilgrimage.
-Hiking poles are recommended though – Black Diamond make our favorites.
+Hiking poles are recommended, though – Black Diamond makes our favorites.

 You Don’t Have to Do All of the Kumano Kodo Routes

-The Kumano Kodo is not a set route, and there is no set number of days you have to be on the trail.
-You can do one route in a day and have just as lovely of time if you do a five-day trek, or you can even stay on the Kumano Kodo trail for three weeks.
+The Kumano Kodo trail is not a set route, and there is no set number of days you must be on the trail.
+You can do one route in a day and have just as much time if you do a five-day trek, or you can even stay on the Kumano Kodo trail for three weeks.

 It’s all up to you, your budget, and your time in Japan.
 We would suggest carving out at least five days for the Kumano Kodo to embrace the beauty of it all and get in some good hikes.

-We had four days on the trail due to last minute planning, but still saw stunning sites and felt the forest all around us.
-It gave us a proper introduction to the Kumano Kodo and now we can’t wait to return.
+We had four days on the trail due to last-minute planning, but we still saw stunning sites and felt the forest all around us.
+It gave us a proper introduction to the Kumano Kodo, and now we can’t wait to return.
 It’s one of the most magical regions of Japan!